elephantmfa/docs/the-basics/filters.md

 by consistently connecting and sending mail to ElephantMFA.
 For example, dropping connections from a specific IP on the connect step.

-To drop a connection, it is as simple as throwing a `Drop`:
+To drop a connection, it is as simple as throwing a `Drop` action:

 ```php
 public function filter(Mail $email, $next)